TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 149/Psalms 149.3.md

 ---

-Let them praise his name in the dance: Let them sing praises unto him with timbrel and harp.
+Let them praise his name in the dance!
+Let them sing praises to him with tambourine and harp!